pingcap/docs/tiup/tiup-cluster-topology-reference.md

 ### `scheduling_servers`

-`scheduling_servers` specifies the machines to which Scheduling microservices are deployed.
+`scheduling_servers` specifies the machines to which `scheduling` microservices are deployed.
 It also specifies the service configuration on each machine. `scheduling_servers` is an array, and each element of the array contains the following fields:

-- `host`: Specifies the IP address of the machine to which the Scheduling microservices are deployed.
+- `host`: Specifies the IP address of the machine to which the `scheduling` microservices are deployed.
 The field is mandatory.
 - `ssh_port`: Specifies the SSH port to connect to the target machine for operations.
 If it is not specified, the `ssh_port` of the `global` section is used.
-- `port`: Specifies the listening port of the Scheduling microservices.
+- `port`: Specifies the listening port of the `scheduling` microservices.
 The default value is `3379`.
 - `deploy_dir`: Specifies the deployment directory.
 If it is not specified or specified as a relative directory, the directory is generated according to the `deploy_dir` directory configured in `global`.
 - `data_dir`: Specifies the data directory.
 If it is not specified or specified as a relative directory, the directory is generated according to the `data_dir` directory configured in `global`.
 - `config`: The configuration rule of this field is the same as the `scheduling` configuration rule in `server_configs`.
 If this field is configured, the field content is merged with the `scheduling` content in `server_configs` (if the two fields overlap, the content of this field takes effect).
 Subsequently, a configuration file is generated and sent to the machine specified in `host`.
 - `os`: The operating system of the machine specified in `host`.
 If this field is not specified, the default value is the `os` value in `global`.
 - `arch`: The architecture of the machine specified in `host`.
 If this field is not specified, the default value is the `arch` value in `global`.

-Among the above fields, you cannot modify these configured fields after the deployment:
+Among the preceding fields, you cannot modify these fields after the deployment:

 - `host`
 - `port`